 Interactive Visual Explorer | The Intacct equivalent of NetSuite’s SuiteAnalytics reporting engine, the Interactive Visual Explorer, offers more ways to visualize data.
 However, unlike with SuiteAnalytics, users can only visualize certain linked datasets in the system.
 The Explorer adds another four figures to the yearly bill. |

-Platform Services | If a business wants to customize other elements like workflows, email and XML templates, and custom menus, they need to subscribe to Intacct’s expanded platform services.
+Platform Services | If a business wants to customize other elements such as workflows, email and XML templates, and custom menus, they need to subscribe to Intacct’s expanded platform services.
 Note that the platform services subscription eliminates the need for the customization service subscription. |

-Web Services | If companies want to handle integrations between Sage Intacct and other applications themselves, they must purchase a web services developer license for around $2,000 per user, per year.
+Web Services | If companies want to handle integrations between Sage Intacct and other applications themselves, they must purchase a web services developer license for an additional cost per user.
 Since Intacct does not have a wide selection of modules like NetSuite, you’ll likely need to integrate your ERP with other systems, and the cost of those connections add up quickly. |

 Sandbox | Intacct’s test environment only includes four free sandbox refreshes per year—after that, customers must pay professional services’ hourly rate.
 NetSuite, on the other hand, includes one complimentary sandbox refresh for each month the customer has the license. |